tomByrer/web-engeneering-notes/banner-tips.md

 	* many minifer tools will keep this text if these flags are present; universal commenting
 * project name
 * project owner
-* short url as needed, leave out if want to shorten
+* short URL as needed, leave out if want to shorten (can cover project name & owner in URL)
 * version
 * copyright year
 * licence abreviation